ray-project/ray/doc/source/cluster/kuberay.md

 You can leverage your Kubernetes cluster as a substrate for execution of distributed Ray programs.

-The KubeRay Operator provides a Kubernetes-native interface for managing Ray clusters.
+The [KubeRay Operator](https://ray-project.github.io/kuberay/components/operator/) provides a Kubernetes-native interface for managing Ray clusters.
 Each Ray cluster consist of a head pod and collection of worker pods.
-Optional Ray Autoscaler support allows the KubeRay Operator to size your Ray clusters according to the needs of your Ray workload, adding and removing Ray pods as needed.
+Optional autoscaling support allows the KubeRay Operator to size your Ray clusters according to the needs of your Ray workload, adding and removing Ray pods as needed.